Kaesang Pangarep

-Kaesang Pangarep (born 25 December 1994) is an Indonesian entrepreneur and YouTuber.
-He is the third and youngest son of 7th Indonesian president Joko Widodo.
+Kaesang Pangarep (born 25 December 1994) is an Indonesian politician, entrepreneur, and YouTuber.
+He is the third and youngest child of former Indonesian president Joko Widodo.
+In September 2023, he was appointed as chairman of the Indonesian Solidarity Party (PSI).

+He is currently the owner of Liga 1 football club Persis Solo along with Erick Thohir.

+Early life and education

 He graduated from ACS International in Singapore with an International Baccalaureate diploma, and Singapore University of Social Sciences.
-He is currently the owner of Liga 1 football club Persis Solo along with Erick Thohir.